surifirstpin/biplus_documentation/docs/Dashboards.md

 ## Delete Dashboard

-Click **Delete icon** to delete the dashboard created :
+Click on **Delete icon** to delete the dashboard created.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/666070bb576904871a67ced2eb5388f9bcd1e142/images/dash_del.png)

 ## Dependency Filters

-Dependency filters are used to retrieve a set of filter values based on previous filter selection. the dependency should be mentioned in the filter query with a reference key from the previous filter.
+Dependency filters are used to retrieve  set of filter values based on previous filter selection. the dependency should be mentioned in the filter query with a reference key from the previous filter.
 ```
 ```